celestiaorg/op-alt-da/README.md

 ## Prerequisites

-Before running the DA server, you must have:
+Before running the DA server, you need:

 1. **A Celestia keyring with a funded account** - Required for signing transactions
 2. **Access to a Celestia bridge/light node** - For reading blobs (JSON-RPC)